 I speak French.
 What are my rights to services in Ontario in French?

-- government agencies that do work on behalf of the ministries,
+- government agencies that do work on behalf of the government ministries

 If you live outside a designated area, you still have a right to get services in French, but not necessarily in your area.
 This depends on resources like the availability of French-speaking staff.
 You might have to access services in French at a head office or in another area.